Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 ![Authorizations](../../Assets/Screenshots/Payments/Authorizations/LISTAuthorizations.png "[Authorizations]")

-1. Check the authorization transactions you want to capture, see [Check authorization transaction] (#check-authorization-transaction).
+1. Check the authorization transactions you want to capture, see [Check authorization transaction](#check-authorization-transaction).

 2. Select the authorization transactions you want to capture by clicking the checkbox on the left.
 If desired, you can select several transactions at once.
     The editing toolbar is displayed.